Skip to content

 Overview

 The Sensitive Data Redaction feature helps prevent accidental exposure of sensitive data by applying regex-based detection to values ingested into streams and to values already stored in streams.
-Based on this detection, sensitive values can be either redacted or dropped.
+Based on this detection, sensitive values can be either redacted, hashed, or dropped.
 This ensures data is protected before it is stored and hidden when displayed in query results.
 You can configure these actions to run at ingestion time or at query time.

 Ingestion time